shyaamex/90DaysOfDevOpsJourney/90DaysLearnings/day07/README.md

 <br><br>

 ### 3. What is Github?
 GitHub is a web-based platform that provides hosting for version control using Git.
 It is a subsidiary of Microsoft, and it offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
-GitHub is a very popular platform for developers to share and collaborate on projects, and it is also used for hosting open-source projects.
+GitHub is a very popular platform for developers to share and collaborate on projects, and it is also used to host open-source projects.